Identity (2003 film): Plot

-Rhodes ties Larry to a chair, and orders the other guests to stay until dawn.
-Larry convinces Paris and Ed that he is not the perpetrator by telling them how he ended up at the motel.
-Alice, still in bed, is checked on and presumably has died from her injuries, but Rhodes finds the number 6 key.
-George's body is recovered and the number 7 key is found in his pocket, which confuses the others.
+Rhodes ties Larry to a chair and orders the others to stay until dawn.
+Larry convinces Paris and Ed that he is not the perpetrator, telling them how he wound up there.
+The bedridden Alice is found dead, presumably from her injuries; Rhodes finds the number 6 key near her.
+When George's body is recovered, the number 7 key is in his pocket, which confuses everyone.

-Ed tells Ginny and Timmy to flee in a car but it explodes.
-The last four survivors discover that the bodies of all the previous victims have disappeared.
-Paris has a mental breakdown, revealing her birthday on May 10; it transpires that all eleven people were born on May 10 — which is also Malcolm's birthday, and the day he committed the murders.
+Ed urges Ginny and Timmy to flee in a car, but it explodes upon their arrival.
+The remaining four discover that all the victims's bodies have disappeared.
+Paris has a mental breakdown, revealing her birthday is on May 10.
+It is then discovered that all eleven of them were born on May 10th, as well as being Malcolm's birthday and the day he committed the murders.

-Ed checks their ID cards in the office, discovering that each one of them is named after a state, and that their birthdays all match.
-With Dr. Malick calling out to him, Ed finds he is at the hearing, but is confused as to why he is there.
-Dr. Malick explains that he is one of the personalities that Malcolm Rivers created as a child.
-Learning one of the personalities committed the murders, Ed is instructed to "go back" to the motel to try to eliminate them.
+Ed checks their ID cards in the office, discovering they are all named after a state, in addition to having duplicate birthdays.
+Dr. Malick calls Ed, who is confused to find himself at the hearing.
+The doctor explains that Ed is one of the personalities Malcolm Rivers created as a child.
+Learning that one of the personalities committed the murders, Ed is instructed to "go back" to the motel to eliminate them.

-As Ed returns to the motel, Paris finds convict-transportation files for both Maine and Rhodes in the police car, revealing Rhodes is a criminal acting as an officer.
-Rhodes attacks Paris, but she is saved by Larry, who is shot to death by Rhodes.
-Finally believing Rhodes to be the murderous personality, Ed goes after him and the two men end up shooting each other fatally, leaving only Paris still alive.
+At the motel, Paris finds convict-transportation files for both Maine and Rhodes in the police car, revealing that Rhodes is a criminal disguised as an officer.
+Rhodes attacks her, Larry saves her, but is shot by Rhodes.
+Believing Rhodes is the murderous personality, Ed shoots him and he dies.
+Paris tries to save the wounded Ed, but he also dies after whispering to Paris, "I saw you in an orange grove."
+Malcom simultaneously tells Malik and the officials, "I saw you in an orange grove."

-With the homicidal personality removed, Malcolm's execution is stayed and he is ordered to be placed in a mental institution under Dr. Malick's care.
-In Malcolm's mind, Paris settles down in her hometown of Frostproof, Florida.
-As she tends to her orange grove, she discovers the number 1 key buried in the dirt, and finds Timmy behind her.
-It is revealed Timmy orchestrated all of the deaths at the motel, including faking his death.
-Timmy kills Paris, while Malcolm strangles Malick, causing the van that is en route to the mental institution to swerve off the road and stop before Timmy's voice repeats the poem "Antigonish" by William Hughes Mearns one more time.
+Paris drives to Florida.
+Malcolm's execution is stayed because of insanity.
+In Malcolm's mind, Paris settles down in her hometown of Frostproof, Florida, tending her orange grove.
+As she does so, she finds key number 1 in the dirt, then sees Timmy behind her; Malcolm sees him too, while en route to the mental institution.
+He begs Timmy, "No, please don't."
+Dr Malik foolishly opens the mesh screen of the patrol car, and he strangles him and the driver; the car swerves off the road.
+Timmy is the murderous personality who has orchestrated all of the motel deaths and faked his own.
+He kills Paris, taking over completely.
+Timmy's voice repeats Mearns' poem once more.